pukpr/GeoEnergyMath/README.md

 > obj/enso_opt

-More recently have created individual subbdirectories -- copy the executable in to a specific directory and run with e.g. *enso_opt r*, where r means to read from the par file associated with that exec, ==enso_opt.exe.par==.
+More recently have created individual subbdirectories -- copy the executable in to a specific directory and run with e.g. *enso_opt r*, where *r* means to read from the par file associated with that exec, *enso_opt.exe.par*.
 These are all preconfigured now to create optimal test cases to evaluate against.

 I use DOS, Linux, or mingw to run the execs, but DOS has a responsive keyboard interrupt so I prefer to use DOS to run and keep a mingw shell to do other commands.
 Pressing 'q' will stop and save the sim results, while pressing 'x' will exit the process without saving.